 The more a person thinks they have to hide their fear and shame the more they try to control their environment.
 This is one way narcissism snowballs and harms all involved, whether those included in the circumstances are there by choice or not.
-But control will not rid you of fear and shame.
-Click on any image to see its source.
+But control will not rid you of fear and shame as many people wrongly believe.

 Letting Go of Control